Mindfulness With Dogs: Simple Ways to Practice Calm Together

 Use this 3- to 10-minute routine when your dog is settled enough, the environment is safe, and you can keep practical awareness of traffic, leashes, and other animals.

 The dog routine itself requires no app.
-If you want guided secular practice for the human attention skill, tools like Mindful.net, Calm, and Headspace can help you practice noticing and returning when the mind wanders to a grocery list.
+If you want guided secular practice for the human attention skill, tools like Mindful.net, Calm, and Headspace can help you practice noticing and returning when the mind wanders toward unfinished errands, a paintbrush left at an easel, or tomorrow’s schedule.
 Mindful.net’s Mindfulness Practices App is optional here; use it before or after the dog routine, not while crossing streets, handling leash tension, or managing a reactive dog.

 Mindfulness With Dogs Routines for Walks, Sits, and Sniffing

 Mindfulness with dogs fits best inside routines you already repeat.
-A UK dog-ownership study found dog owners walked their dogs a median of 7 times per week, which makes walking a built-in opportunity for mindful movement source.
+A UK dog-ownership study found dog owners walked their dogs a median of 7 times per week, which makes walking a built-in opportunity for mindful movement S41598 019 41254 6.

 Mindful Dog Walk

-Feel your feet meet the ground, then notice leash pressure, breath, sounds, and your dog’s pace.
-When the mind jumps ahead, return to one step.
+Feel your steps meet the ground, then notice leash pressure, breath, surrounding sounds, and your dog’s pace.
+If your attention rushes ahead, come back to one step and one shared direction.
 For everyday practice beyond dog walks, the mindful living guide gives more simple daily cues.

 Five-Minute Resting Sit